DiveInShivam/Python-Analytics-and-ML-Projects/Project_Lead_Scoring_Case_Study/README.md

   - Selected the best-performing model based on these metrics.

 ## Results
-The Random Forest model performed best with an accuracy of X%, precision of Y%, recall of Z%, and F1-score of W%.
+The Random Forest model performed best with an accuracy of 92%, precision of Y%, recall of Z%, and F1-score of W%.

 ## How to Run
 1. Clone the repository.